Best Detectify Alternative: Attaxion EASM Platform

 Pricing

 Both Detectify and Attaxion provide pricing on demand based on your specific needs and the number of assets that you have.
-However, both offer a basic plan that you can purchase without talking to sales, using just a credit card.
+However, both also offer plans that you can purchase without talking to sales, using just a credit card.
+Detectify has one such plan, while Attaxtion offers three different plans on its pricing page.

 Detectify vs Attaxion: Pricing